moore3930/moore3930.github.io/index.md

 My name is Di Wu 吴迪

 I have three years of industrial experience, successively engaged in algorithm-related work in Alibaba (2018-2019), Baidu (2019-2020), and Microsoft (Now).
-I mainly focus on Natural Language Processing and Computational Advertising.

 Before that, I got my M.Phil degree from EECS at Peking University (2015-2018).

 [comment]: <> (I persue the fundamental principles of human language through a spectrum of learning problems, with particular focus on )